openvinotoolkit/model_server/docs/model_server_grpc_api.md

 # gRPC API {#ovms_docs_grpc_api}

 ## Introduction
-This documents gives information about OpenVINO&trade; Model Server gRPC API.
+This document gives information about OpenVINO&trade; Model Server gRPC API.
 It is documented in the proto buffer files in [tensorflow_serving_api](https://github.com/tensorflow/serving/tree/r1.14/tensorflow_serving/apis).
 Using the gRPC interface is recommended for optimal performance due to its faster implementation of input data deserialization. gRPC achieves lower latency, especially with larger input messages like images.

 This document covers following API: